Contemplating today's Gospel

 The Lord's promise is very generous: “you will receive a hundred times more now in this present age (…) and eternal life in the age to come” (cf Mk 10:30).
 He cannot be surpassed as far as generosity.
 But He adds: “with persecutions.”
 Jesus is very realistic and He does not want to deceive anybody.
 To be a disciple of his, if we are truly so, will bring us troubles and problems.
 However, Jesus considers persecutions and troubles a reward, for they help us to grow, if we accept and live through them as an opportunity to gain in maturity and responsibility.
 Whatever act of sacrifice makes us more like Jesus Christ who, by dying in the Cross, saves us.

 We have always time to revise our life and get closer to Jesus Christ, especially during the times of Advent and Lent.
 Through prayer and the sacraments, these times and all times, we can find out whether we are amongst the disciples He is seeking, and decide which our answer must be to that call.
 Next to radical responses (such as those from the Apostles) there are others.
-For many, “to leave house, brothers or sisters, or father or mother…” will just mean whatever unable us to live deeply in Jesus' close friendship and, as a consequence, become his testimony before the world.
+For many, “to leave house, brothers or sisters, or father or mother…” will just mean whatever prevents us from living deeply in a close friendship with Jesus and, as a consequence, become his testimony before the world.
 And this is urgent, don't you think so?

 Thoughts on Today's Gospel